wabwaber/Lunabotics-WPI-25/DOCUMENTATION.md

 [TODO -matt]: #

 ## <center>Arduino Code</center>
+Clarification: We did not use an Arduino Mega for the final robot it was instead replaced with a raspberry Pi.
+Sam has the explaination as to why so this section was written prior to that decision being made.
+I am leaving it here as useful documentation should you need uses for that code in the repo.
+If not go to [Section 4](#section-4-raspberry-pi-code)

 In this section we will be going over each code file associated with the arduino mega and all its functions.

 [Updated 11/12/2024]: #